Wi-Fi 8: an invisible revolution...

 📶 fewer dead zones,

-📶 fewer clients “hanging on” to an AP too far away,
+📶 fewer clients “hanging” on an AP too far away,

 📶 better overall network stability.

-One of the major focuses of Wi-Fi 8 is advanced multi-access point coordination.
+One of the major axes of Wi-Fi 8 is advanced multi-access point coordination.

-We are approaching a functionality comparable to mobile networks:
+It approaches a functioning comparable to mobile networks:

 • smooth roaming of the “make-before-break” type,

-• decisions made at the network level and no longer solely by the client.
+• decisions made at the network level rather than just at the client level.

 👉 For dense multi-AP environments (train stations, campuses, hospitals, stadiums, industrial sites), this is a major structural change.